PrestaShop/prestashop-specs/content/1.7/back-office/catalog/discount/add-edit-cart-price-rule.md

 - **Total available** - this filed describes the quantity of the cart rules - vouchers available for certain conditions.
 Total available input field is stated by digital value 1 by default.
 - **Total available for each user field** - this field sets the price rules amount for certain users separately.
 Total available for each user is stated by digital value 1 by default.
 ## Restrictions
-Certain conditions can be set for the main cart rule condition.
-By default, the restrictions are set as unchecboxed condition.
+Certain conditions can be set for the main cart rule condition. <br>
+Once the first restriction checkbox is marked, the external options will expand.
+Those are the following:<br>
 - **Carrier selection** - this field can set certain carriers, that could be affected by the rule condition.
 Once checkboxed, there will be 2 fields prompted in UI - Selected or Unselected text field values.
 By default, it is set as uncheckboxed condition.
 - **Customer group selection** - it can be restricted by a Prestashop customers group - by default - Customer, Visitor or Guest.
 By default, it is set as uncheckboxed condition.
 - **Compatibility with other cart rules** - this option sets the including of what cart rules can be combined with another cart rules.
 By default, it is set as uncheckboxed condition.